 Although ranking among the various cat breed popularity varies from year-to-year, most of the same breeds appear year after year in the CFA (Cat Fanciers Association) list of the 10 most popular cat breeds.
-Also, although technically, it is not a breed, I've also added another type of cat to this list, as more households include these cats than any recognized breed.
+Although technically it is not a breed, we've also added another type of cat to this list, as more households include these cats than any recognized breed.

 01 of 11